annielouu/realtime-chat-app/README.md

 - `POST /message` - Send a new message
 - `POST /messages` - Fetch all messages

-## Seletion of Sentiment Analysis Model
+## Selection of Sentiment Analysis Model

 The app utilizes the `sentiment` module, a Node.js package that uses the AFINN-165 wordlist and Emoji Sentiment Ranking to analyze text sentiment.
 AFINN is a list of words each assigned a valence rating between -5 (most negative) and +5 (most positive).
 Sentiment analysis is conducted by matching string tokens (words & emojis) to the AFINN list to obtain their scores.
 It returns a `comparative` score, which is `the sum of individual token scores / the number of tokens`.